tedx/KMIP-Parser/README.md

 Current state

-The current version contains rules for parsing 'Response Message' and the actions do little other than print information about the tag and associated data.
-Hopefully over time more tag and message type will be supported.
+The current version contains rules for parsing requests and responses.
+Note that the actions do little other than print information about the tag and associated data.